Art History and Archaeology Major

 • Cross-Cultural Exchange (CCE)

-All 200-level lecture courses may count toward distribution requirements.
+All 2000-level lecture courses may count toward distribution requirements.

 Capstone Experience

 Seminars are considered the capstone experience for majors in Art History & Archaeology.
-Seminars are listed as 400-level courses.
+Seminars are listed as 4000-level courses.
 They consist of small enrollments, and they focus on discussion and research projects.
-Majors must take two seminars that are home-based in the Department of Art History & Archaeology (cross-listed courses based in other departments or schools, even if they are listed as 400-level courses, may count toward the major but will not count as seminars for this purpose).
-Lecture courses at the 300 level usually serve as prerequisites for seminars.
-The two required seminars should be taken with different faculty members; although, the courses may both be in the same distribution area.
+Majors must take two seminars that are home-based in the Department of Art History & Archaeology.
+(Cross-listed courses based in other departments or schools, even if they are listed as 4000-level courses, may count toward the major but will not count as seminars for this purpose).
+Lecture courses at the 3000 level usually serve as prerequisites for seminars.
+The two required seminars should be taken with different faculty members, although the courses may both be in the same distribution area.
 Seminars are usually taken during the senior year, but they may also be taken during the junior year if the student has the preparation appropriate for the course.
 We recommend that only one seminar be taken at a time.
-Note: Neither Art-Arch 4900 Independent Study and Research nor Art-Arch 499 Honors Art History and Archaeology fulfill the seminar requirement.
+Note: Neither ARTARCH 4998 Honors Art History nor ARTARCH 4013 The Digital Art Historian fulfill the seminar requirement.
+ARTARCH 4977 Independent Study and Research only fulfills the seminar requirement if taken as part of the Greenberg Undergraduate Curatorial Fellowship.

 Languages and Fine Arts